-Even assuming that it was possible to arrive at a defensible threshold value for the effects of highest concern in an 'average' human, chemical sensitivity and exposure scenarios can vary greatly from one person to another.
-Indeed, Annex 1 of the Council text proposal recognises this added complexity, noting that "...it may be necessary to identify different DNELs for each relevant human population (e.g., workers, consumers and humans liable to exposure indirectly via the environment) and possibly for certain vulnerable subpopulations (e.g. children, pregnant women) and for different routes of exposure."3
+"The available data on the toxicokinetics of DEHP cannot explain the species differences in the DEHP-induced toxic effects, and are consistently not adequate to support any conclusion on the relevance or irrelevance for humans of the DEHP-induced toxic effects in experimental animals."n2 Even assuming that it was possible to arrive at a defensible threshold value for the effects of highest concern in an 'average' human, chemical sensitivity and exposure scenarios can vary greatly from one person to another.
+Indeed, Annex 1 of the Council text proposal recognises this added complexity, noting that:

+"...it may be necessary to identify different DNELs for each relevant human population (e.g., workers, consumers and humans liable to exposure indirectly via the environment) and possibly for certain vulnerable sub-populations (e.g. children, pregnant women) and for different routes of exposure."
+[Annex 1, paragraph 1.4.1]

-From the very outset, these needs entail very high data requirements, which are costly and time-consuming, and verifiable assumptions if the DNEL thresholds calculated are to be anything other than default values.
-The situation is similar, if not more complex still, with respect to thresholds for environmental effects (Santillo et al. 1998).
+From the very outset, these needs entail very high data requirements, which are costly and timeconsuming, and verifiable assumptions if the DNEL thresholds calculated are to be anything other than default values or an 'educated guess'.
+The situation is similar, if not more complex still, with respect to thresholds for environmental effects.13

 Furthermore, it may be that the effect which should really give rise to the highest concern, because of the nature of the effect and/or the low level of exposure at which it occurs, has simply yet to be discovered or confirmed.
 Because of the complex nature of the endocrine (hormone) system in wildlife and humans and the fact that it is controlled by very low doses of natural hormones circulating in the body, the toxicology of endocrine disruptors has proven particularly difficult to predict, describe and quantify.
 Nevertheless, given the range of developmental and metabolic processes which are controlled by hormones, the significance of exposure to chemicals able to interfere with their natural signalling mechanisms cannot be overstated.
-Serious knowledge gaps remain regarding the effects of endocrine disruptors in humans, compounding the inherent difficulties in establishing cause and effect.
+As signatories to the Prague Declaration note: